Green Eggs & Ham

 Green Eggs & Ham is an ongoing morning (usually) program of Generation Green of the Georgia Conservancy.
 Each event features a topical discussion with a compelling speaker or panel.

-For our fall installment of Green Eggs & Ham, panelists and attendees will discuss the two transit and transportation ballot referenda scheduled for the November general election.
+For our winter installment of Green Eggs & Ham, panelists and attendees will discuss the current and expected changes to local, state and federal environmental policy in the new Presidential administration.

 Cost: $10 per person